 - Board List - Include a description of how the Board reflects the community with whom you work.

-- 1 copy of IRS Letter of Determination
+- A copy of your organization’s IRS Letter of Determination

 - Answers to all application questions